deependujha/computer-science-notes/docs/01-os/lectures/04-components-of-os.md

 ## Communication b/w User mode and Kernel mode 📡
 ???+ danger "Q. How will communication happen between user mode and kernel mode?"
     -   **Inter process communication (IPC)**.
-        - Two processes executing independently, having independent memory space (Memory protection), But some may need to communicate to work.
+This can be done in two ways:
+        - **Shared memory:**
+            - A region of memory that is shared between two processes.
+            - One process writes to the shared memory and the other process reads from it.
+        - **Message passing:**
+            - A logical channel is established between two processes.
+            - A process sends a message to another process and the other process receives it.
-        - **Done by shared memory and message passing**.
+            - Eg. **pipes, sockets, message queues, signals, semaphores, shared memory, and message passing.**